Aviv-public/Aviv-Web-Technical-Test/README.md

 The aim of the technical is to serve as a base for a debrief, in which you will defend your choices, and discuss what is missing in your implementation.

+You can find the instructions on how to hand over your solution in the [SOLUTION.md](./SOLUTION.md) file.

 ## Context

 At AVIV, we often deal with _listings_.
 A listing is the description of a real estate that can be rented or bought.
 It